 An Allegation of Use is basically a statement claiming that you actually use your trademark and is required for registration.
 This statement must also include a demonstration of the trademark use.

 If you still find yourself asking " How long is a trademark good for," feel free to post your legal need on UpCounsel's marketplace.
-UpCounsel accepts only the top 5 percent of lawyers who have graduated from prestigious programs such as Harvard Law and Yale Law.
+UpCounsel marketplace accepts only the top 5 percent of lawyers who have graduated from prestigious programs such as Harvard Law and Yale Law.
 UpCounsel attorneys have an average of 14 years of experience representing companies like Google, Stripe, and Twilio.